trigger-corp/Forge-Documentation/source/api/file.rst

 Returns a URL which can be used to display an image.
 Height and width will be limited by the values given when originally selecting the image.

-This is the recommended way of displaying an image captured from the device.
-On iOS devices this will return a ``data`` URI with the image encoded as a base64 string.
-This can be very large for large images, so it is highly recommended to set a maximum width and height for the image (based on how you wish to display it).

 .. js:function:: file.imageURL(file, success, error)

     :param file file: the file object to load data from